WilliamKappler/kiyoi/README.md

 ## Windows

 1. Ensure you have python installed.
+It must be installed system-wide (not for a single user) and added to the path variable for Kiyoi to work properly.
 1. Run `pip install kiyoi_image_viewer`.
 1. To install menu entries and file associations, `run kiyoi_winreg_install` at the Window console (cmd) (or `python -m "kiyoi_winreg_install"`).
+You will be prompted for admin permissions.
     * To uninstall these, run `kiyoi_winreg_uninstall` at the Window console (or `python -m "kiyoi_winreg_uninstall"`).
 1. Default associations are not set automatically.
 If you want Kiyoi as a default for all images, Windows has an option in system settings under "default apps" to select a "photo viewer".
 Kiyoi is added to that list by kiyoi_winreg_install.
+Otherwise, you can set associations individually via file properties.

 ## Linux